 Considered by many outdoor enthusiasts to be the best fanny pack on the market, Mountainsmith Day Lumbar is truly something special.
 It’s an ideal choice for those looking for a spacious, durable, and feature-rich waist pack.

-Significantly larger than most of the other waist packs on our list, Mountainsmith Day Lumbar provides a lot of storage space.
+Significantly larger than most of the other fanny packs on our list, Mountainsmith Day Lumbar provides a lot of storage space.
 As a 13-liter waist pack, the model can be used for more than just short day hikes.
 In fact, its roomy interior includes a special, padded sleeve for your tablet.

 In addition, the Mountainsmith Day Lumbar pack is equipped with a number of other storage pockets.
 The ones we found to be particularly convenient are the document sleeve on the model’s back panel and its large, zippered belt pocket.
 Furthermore, the model features bungee cords and daisy chains, allowing you to attach additional gear.